Stardew Valley is a great game focused on bringing life to your grandfather’s old farm.

 - Level 9: Rain Totem

-The Foraging level 6 to 9 unlocks are pretty useful.
+The Foraging unlocks from level 6 to 9 are notably useful.
 Now you have access to Warp Totems which can be activated to teleport you to specific locations.
 You also finally get the winter and fall Wild Seeds.

 Stardew Valley Foraging Level 10: Lumberjack or Tapper?
 Botanist or Tracker?